TiagoSobral/rock-paper-scissors/README.md

 - if the user chooses the same as the computer print (its a tie! try again!)
 - else print (user looses!
 Play again!)

-THERE IS A PROBLEM WITH THE CODE IN THE IF STATEMENT, THE USER IS NOT COMING BACK WITH A STRING, MIGHT HAVE TO SEPARATE && || INSTEAD.

 # rock-paper-scissors